Malthodes marginatus

 This was another female and as before it is primarily identified to marginatus based on the porportions of the elytra.
 Again I struggled to be certain about what sternite 9 was.
 The last clearly visible sternite only seemed to be the seventh (I'd thought sixth on the individual above but looking at this one I think I can see an extra narrow sternite at the base of the abdomen when looking from the side).
 Perhaps there are more tiny or barely visible ones and this is the ninth?
 It's the only sternite I can find that has an obvious incision and I can't find anything inside that seems to match the desciption of its shape.
 Having said that, if it is the ninth sternite, I'm not convinced the incision is quite half as long as the sternite (but about half, maybe).
 It can't be guttifer (where it's less than half) as the pronotal disc punctuation is too sparse.

-female Malthodes marginatus showing pronotum, elytron and apical sternites (before and after clearing and dissected), Wendling Beck Environment Project (Norfolk, UK), 27th May 2025
+female Malthodes marginatus showing pronotum, elytron and apical sternites (before and after clearing and dissected), Wendling Beck Project (Norfolk, UK), 27th May 2025

 I was pretty sure this was marginatus when looking at the genital segment on the dried specimen but it was a bit difficult to be sure if the tips of sternite 9 were expanded or not.
 After a quick soak in potassium hydroxide this became obvious.

-male Malthodes marginatus showing genital segment (before and after clearing), Wendling Beck Environment Project (Norfolk, UK), 28th May 2025
+male Malthodes marginatus showing genital segment (before and after clearing), Wendling Beck Project (Norfolk, UK), 28th May 2025